pablodecm/phd_thesis/src/010_introduction.md

 our environment.
-Recorded experience of assumed known origin, also known as data, has a central role in updating these explicative theories, because it can provide quantitative or qualitative support of some candidate explanations over others.
+Recorded experience of assumed known origin, also known as data, has a central role in updating these explicative theories, because it can provide quantitative or qualitative support to some candidate explanations over others.

 Direct sensory perception and personal information processing has a limited investigative reach and it is easily affected by subjective